redhat-performance/jetlag/docs/deploy-mno-ibmcloud.md

-# Deploy a Bare Metal cluster on IBMcloud via Jetlag quickstart
+# Deploy a Multi Node OpenShift cluster on IBMcloud via Jetlag quickstart

-To deploy a bare metal OpenShift cluster, order 6 machines from the [IBM bare metal server catalog](https://cloud.ibm.com/gen1/infrastructure/provision/bm).
+To deploy a multi node OpenShift cluster, order 6 machines from the [IBM multi node server catalog](https://cloud.ibm.com/gen1/infrastructure/provision/bm).
 For guidance on how to order hardware on IBMcloud, see [order-hardware-ibmcloud.md](order-hardware-ibmcloud.md) in [docs](../docs) directory.

 The machines used to test this are of Server profile E5-2620 in DAL10 datacenter with automatic port redundancy.
 One machine will become the bastion, 3 machines will become control-plane nodes, and the remaining 2 nodes will be worker nodes.
 Ensure that you order either CentOS or RHEL machines with a new enough version (8.6) otherwise podman will not have host networking functionality.
 The bastion machine should have a public accessible ip and will NAT traffic for the cluster to the public network.
 The other machines can have a public ip address but it is not currently in use with this deployment method.